odoo/odoo/doc/setup/install.rst

 This will install Odoo as a service, create the necessary PostgreSQL_ user and automatically start the server.

-.. warning:: The python3-xlwt Debian package does not exists in Debian Stretch nor Ubuntu 18.04.
+.. warning:: The python3-xlwt Debian package does not exists in Debian Buster nor Ubuntu 18.04.
              This python module is needed to export into xls format.

 If you need the feature, you can install it manually.